CrayLabs/SmartSim/doc/ensemble.rst

 .. _files_example_doc_ensem:
 Example
 =======
-This example demonstrates how to attach a file to an ``Ensemble`` for parameter replacement at time of ``Ensemble`` member directory generation.
+This example demonstrates how to attach a text file to an ``Ensemble`` for parameter replacement.
 This is accomplished using the `params` function parameter in the ``Experiment.create_ensemble()`` factory function and the `to_configure` function parameter in ``Ensemble.attach_generator_files()``.